jgriffith23/jgriffith23.github.io/_posts/2016-08-01-Love-Failure.md

 application correctly.
 If you have a link in HTML that tries to send a user to a route that doesn't exist, you'll never be able to reach that route!

-Typos are apparently the bane of my existence, both in editing and in programming.
-I guess that's an exaggeration, but they are pretty high up there in terms of frustration.
 Ironically, typos are worse to me when I'm programming than they are when I'm editing!
 At least typos that get past developmental edits will get caught by a copyeditor or proofreader; in code, unless you're pair programming, there's no one to check your work but you.
 And a typo won't break a book, even if it is embarrassing when one slips through.

 # Are You Working in the Environment You Think You Are?